lagleki/tcaingwaq/main.md

 * `palkei` (incorrect!)
  "potato (...?)"

-In order to make a sentence "Something is a potato", we have to coerce it into a binary connection with `co`.
+A second verb `palkei` would attach to is expected; thus, this sentence is incomplete.
+In order to make a sentence "Something is a potato", we have to pretend it's a binary connection by using `co`.

 * `co` (WO) - vague verb